An Ingrown Problem

 Cutting your toenails is not as straightforward as you may think!
 Many sources say to cut toenails straight across instead of cutting corners and leaving potentially sharp ‘spicules’ leading to ingrowth.

-Wearing appropriate footwear that isn’t too tight and fits the contours of your foot will also prevent formation of these nasty pains.
+Wearing appropriate footwear that is not too tight and fits the contours of your foot will also prevent formation of these nasty pains.

 Finally, avoiding trauma to the foot by playing sport and working with the right kind of foot protection may make all the difference.